Orcas Island Seed Library

 How This Library Works

 This library contains seed for our community to share and grow.
 The idea is that people learn to save seeds and return some for others to use.
-Like a regular library, the seeds you borrow must be returned again.
+Like a regular library, the seeds you borrowed must be returned again.
 How?
-By growing this plant through its life cycle and choosing to save some of the seeds to return to the library for others to grow.
-In this way we can develop a free and reliable local seed source!
+By growing them, seeing the plants through their life cycle, and choosing to save some of the seeds to return to the library for others to grow.
+In this way we can develop a free and reliable local seed source.

 Why Save Seed Locally?

 Humans have been saving seed for over 12,000 years.
-In our culture, however, much of that knowledge has been lost over the last hundred years.
+In our culture, however, much of that knowledge has been lost over the past 100 years.
 Agricultural diversity and heritage is being lost with the consolidation of the seed industry.
 When we grow and save our own seeds organically and locally we:

 - Participate in a fun and rewarding tradition